chihung93/ExpandableTextView/README.md

 # ExpandableTextView

-An expandable TextView for Android applications (4.0+).
+An expandable TextView for Android applications  4.1 (JELLY_BEAN).

 This is a library for text collapse/expand.